Black Friday: how to budget for Christmas

 Super Saturday is guaranteed to be a busy day on the high street as last-minute shoppers use the final weekend before Christmas to finish buying presents, whilst the boxing day sales are also busy for those wanting to grab a bargain after the Christmas rush.
 This will be particularly heightened if the second lockdown is lifted, as UK shoppers will have missed out on 4 weeks of high street shopping during November.

 Along with knowing the important dates, you can also prepare for this busy shopping period by adopting certain tactics to get ahead of the consumer crowd.
 These hints and tips will not only allow you to get the items you want on your list, but also avoid busy periods and hopefully get your items cheaper as well:

 - Do your research – find out what is available this Christmas and when certain items will be available.
-For example, some video games will have a release date closer to Christmas so it might be worth pre-ordering
+For example, some video games will have a release date closer to Christmas so it might be worth pre-ordering online

 - Make a list early – always make your Christmas list as early as possible to avoid disappointment.
 Divide it into big presents and small presents, with the big presents making up the most expensive and sought-after gifts.
-You should make this before the winter sale season starts (Nov-Dec)
+You should make this before the winter sale season starts (Dec)

 - Budget your shop – put money aside in a flexible savings account or a separate account.
 This will help you avoid going overboard and eating into money that you might need for bills or monthly expenses

 - Factor in delivery time – ordering online?
 Whilst companies like Amazon and Argos might have excellent delivery options, you can’t always say the same for everyone else.
 Check up on delivery options as early as you can and be wary of the cut off days for each company before you order anything.
 Also remember it will be particularly busy due to lockdown

 - Take advantage of sales periods – each company will have their own sales period, as well as black Friday and cyber Monday offers if they have an online shop.
 Make yourself aware of offers coming up and take advantage of them as early as you can